Easonliuliang/Quantum-Drop-/CONTRIBUTING.md

 - **Discussions** – architecture debates, UX research, and roadmap alignment.
 - **Release Notes** – summarise user-facing changes; automation will compile highlights from merged PRs.

-Thank you for helping Courier Agent evolve into the backbone of AETHER’s data presence layer.⚛
+Thank you for helping Quantum Drop · 量子快传 evolve into the backbone of AETHER’s data presence layer.⚛